-14. Random functions
+13. Random functions

-LokSound 5 can trigger up to 8 functions randomly.
-Unlike the older LokSound decoders, not only sounds but also logical functions or physical outputs can be enabled.
+LokPilot 5 can trigger up to 8 functions randomly.
+Logical functions or physical outputs can be enabled.
 Each random function is triggered like a (randomly controlled) button on the controller.
 For this to work, a function key must be defined in Function Mapping for each randomly triggered function.
 This is usually always the case anyway.
 For each random function, the following parameters can be set separately:

-- •Which function key (F0 to F31) should be triggered. - Whether the random function should be triggered when stationary, driving or both. - Whether the random function should only be triggered when the driving sound (main prime mover sound) is switched on. - The minimum and maximum on-time of the random function.
-The actual on-time calculates the decoder randomly between these two values. - The minimum and maximum pause time for this random function.
+- Which function key (F0 to F31) should be triggered. - Whether the random function should be triggered when stationary, driving or both. - Whether the random function should only be triggered when the driving sound (main prime mover sound) is switched on. - The minimum and maximum on-time of the random function.
+The actual on-time calculates the decoder randomly between these two values. - •The minimum and maximum pause time for this random function.
 In practice, this value defines the time "gap" before the random function in question is triggered again.

-The following table shows which values must be written into which CVs to correctly configure the random functions.
+The following table shows which values must be written into which CVs to correctly configure the random functions: